rizblie/kubectl-101/README.md

 ```
 kubectl run busybox --image=public.ecr.aws/docker/library/busybox -- sleep 3600
 ```
-You can now run commandson your busybox server using the `exec` command.
+This runs a `busybox` server pod for 3600 seconds before exiting.
+You can now run commands on your busybox server using the `kubectl exec` command.
 For example:
 ```
 kubectl exec busybox -- date
 ```